MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/info
     ```

     Your public Node-ID looks something like this `NodeID-6rRhirfsvBGvtxprBzEVR2AAVy99r9mJt`.
 This ID is sharable to your friends if they want to delegate AVAX tokens to your node.
 You'll need this NodeID in order to stake your AVAX.

-## How to update and monitor your node.
+## How to update, monitor and restore your node.

 #### Note: This is an incredibly important part of this guide.
 You will need to monitor your node for the duration of time you are staking.
 Failing to monitor your node is likely to lead to a rewards payout miss for you and your delegators.
 At the time of writing the required uptime for staking rewards is 80% and there is no slashing.
 Non-default subnets may have different requirements to the C/X/P chains.
 It's your responsibility to be aware of the full requirements to recieve staking rewards and your responsibility to research the full risks involved for validating any subnets.